bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

 * `to` -- defines the opposite side of the view we are sliding

 If the view is currently hidden, then it will slide into view, otherwise it will slide out of view.
-The orientation of the slide depends on the which contraints we give to `from` and `to`, and the direction by their ordering.
+The orientation of the slide depends on the contraints we give to `from` and `to`, and the direction by their ordering.

 ```swift